-- Mandatory, personal •General Pension System (GPS): funded private DC scheme -1 Voluntary, personal Beneficios Económicos Periódicos (BEPS) Voluntary private pension schemes
+•General Pension System (GPS): funded private DC scheme

+- Beneficios Económicos Periódicos (BEPS) - Voluntary private pension schemes

 The Global Pension System (GPS) is a mandatory system with two competing schemes: (1) the public pension scheme and (2) the private pension scheme.
 Insured individuals must contribute to either the public or the private pension scheme and may switch membership every five years up to the last ten years before retirement.